hatemzidi/wp-instagram-importer/README.md

 # Credits
 This plugin was inspired from the [work](http://mlitzinger.com/articles/instagram-to-wordpress-posts/) of [Matt Litzinger](http://mlitzinger.com/).

-It's also based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) by [Devin Vinson](http://devinvinson.com/).
+It's also based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) by [Devin Vinson](http://devinvinson.com/) and example from [now-hiring](https://github.com/slushman/now-hiring).

 ## Changelog